clarkperkins/django-rest-framework-siren/README.md

 Siren hypermedia support extracted as a third party package directly from the official Django REST Framework implementation.
 It's based on the Siren specification located [here][siren].

+*Note:* As of the 0.1.0 release, `django-rest-framework-siren` does not support adding actions as specified by siren.

 ## Requirements

 * Python (2.7, 3.3, 3.4)